dRoskar/depth-perception/README.md

  - PHP mixed in with HTML (oh boy)

  ## TO-DO
- - show message if a page doesn't exist
- - what happens an image fails to load?
  - allow dynamic canvas sizes - size determined by frontmost image (goodbye frames)
  - make a user submission interface